-All necessary checks will be carried out on the suitability of people who serve on the School's governing body of Trustees, in accordance with regulations and guidance given in KCSIE
+All necessary checks will be carried out on the suitability of people who serve on the School's governing body of Trustees, in accordance with regulations and guidance given in KCSIE.

-8. Training and Induction
+9. Training and Induction

-8.1 All Staff
+9.1 All Staff

-It is important that all staff have training to help them recognise possible signs of abuse and neglect and know what to do if they have a concern.
+It is important that all staff have training to help them recognise possible signs of abuse, neglect or exploitation and know what to do if they have a concern.
 The school aims to provide staff with comprehensive training on safeguarding matters, including online safety and the Prevent duty.